Deluge

 Unattended variables

-• repo -- Will install Deluge from your OS repository
+-- Will install Deluge from your OS repository1.3-stable

 Libtorrent Patching